 Similarly, Farfetch is embracing Visual Search with its “See it, Snap it, Shop it.” mobile app feature that lets shoppers upload pictures from anywhere to find a specific product or similar options.
 Users can select their own photos but also Instagram or Pinterest posts.

-By partnering with AI startup Syte to develop this in-app visual search feature, Farfetch hopes to improve discovery and inspire their customers to shop on their e-commerce platform.
+By partnering with AI startup Syte to develop this in-app visual search feature, Farfetch hopes to improve discovery and inspire its customers to shop on their e-commerce platform.

 4. Voice recognition

-Voice Search uses AI to allow shoppers to search for items using speech. comScore predicts that voice searches will account for 50 per cent of all web searches by 2020.
+Voice Search uses AI to allow shoppers to search for items using speech. comScore predicts that voice searches will account for 50% of all web searches by 2020.